effector/effector/docs/glossary.md

 type EventOrEffectReducer<T, E> = (state: T, payload: E) => T
 ```

-_Reducer_ calculates a new state given the previous state and an event.
-For stores, if reducer returns undefined or the same state (===), then there will be no update for given store.
+_Reducer_ calculates a new state given the previous state and an event's payload.
+For stores, if reducer returns undefined or the same state (===), then there will be no update for a given store.

 ## Watcher